CrackedPolishedBlackstoneBricksMC/voldeloom/README.md

 These generally roll their own caching system, i.e. MinecraftMappedProvider checks to see if the file exists before calling into tiny-remapper the old-school way, with `File.exists`.

+`DependencyProvider.DependencyInfo` is a wrapper around an artifact provided by a configuration.
+It mainly wraps `configuration.resolve`, with some convenience methods for asserting a configuration will only ever contain one dependency no more no less (like `forge`, you shouldn't have two `forge`s), and for trying to excavate some group/name/version data out of filenames and mod files when non-Maven artifacts are in the configuration.

+***(The rest of this section is outdated because i completely gutted the logic from `LoomDependencyManager`)***

 `getTargetConfig` is a configuration relevant to the DependencyProvider, but not necessarily the one that actually ends up with the dependency in it (e.g. LaunchProvider writes to `runtimeOnly` but is actually says `minecraftNamed` is its target config)

 All this comes to a head in `LoomDependencyManager`, which is a part of `LoomGradleExtensions` and is configured at the beginning of the afterEvaluate block. `addProvider` stores them into a list, and the control flow is extremely complex for some reason but I think `provide` gets called on each one in turn?